DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 All actions return a JSON response containing the type of the performed operation or “error” if something went wrong.

-Note that a response for the insert action also contains a database id of the new record.
+Note that a response for the "insert" action also contains a database id of the new record.
 It will be applied on the client side, so the new item could be mapped to the database entity.

 ###Link Controller